 - Apply these skills and synthesis of the literature to develop comprehension of your chosen research area.

 - Apply your understanding of the use of the principles and applications of common methods of quantitative and qualitative data analysis.

 - Develop your ability to appraise and evaluate published research.

-- Demonstrate a clear understanding of the range of different study designs and their key
+- Demonstrate a clear understanding of the range of different study designs.

 - Develop a testable and defensible scientific hypothesis based on your critical evaluation.